vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 ### Part one, in which we have a chat

+"These are signs and dreams of the next day. <br>
+With these songs They will make the world. <br>
+These words line the times that were curled. <br>
+You should know your part in this play."

+[...]

 So I can talk to Them, that's strange, <br>
 strange that They want to talk with me. <br>
 It, He, She, They all heard my plea. <br>